Fastlane (2021): Storylines

 Incensed at being left out of Raw's Elimination Chamber match, Braun Strowman took issue with WWE officials Shane McMahon and Adam Pearce.
 In an attempt to rectify things, Shane scheduled Strowman to team with Pearce to face The Hurt Business (Cedric Alexander and Shelton Benjamin) for the Raw Tag Team Championship.
-Strowman had the match won, however, after performing a Running Powerslam on Benjamin, Shane signaled to Pearce to tag in for the pin only for Benjamin to perform a roll up on Pearce to retain the titles, which enraged Strowman further.
+Strowman had the match won, however, after performing a Running Powerslam on Benjamin, Shane signaled to Pearce to tag in for the pin only for Benjamin to perform a roll up on Pearce to retain the title, which enraged Strowman further.
 Shane then began to insult Strowman's intelligence.
 Strowman then challenged Shane to a match on the March 15 episode of Raw.
 The match, however, never officially started and the two instead brawled with Shane calling Strowman stupid.
 This led to a match being scheduled between the two at Fastlane.

 At Elimination Chamber, Riddle won the United States Championship.
 On the March 1 episode of Raw, Retribution's Mustafa Ali defeated Riddle in a non-title match.
 Ali then received a United States Championship match against Riddle on the March 15 episode where Riddle retained.
 Following the show, Ali posted a video on Twitter challenging Riddle to another title match, which was scheduled for the Fastlane Kickoff pre-show.

-At Elimination Chamber, Shayna Baszler and Nia Jax defeated SmackDown Women's Champion Sasha Banks and Bianca Belair to retain the WWE Women's Tag Team Championship.
+At Elimination Chamber, Shayna Baszler and Nia Jax defeated Sasha Banks and Bianca Belair to retain the WWE Women's Tag Team Championship.
 On March 4, a championship rematch between the two teams was scheduled for Fastlane.

 On the March 19 episode of SmackDown, while Seth Rollins was talking about Cesaro being the biggest waste of talent in WWE, Shinsuke Nakamura appeared and laid out Rollins.
 A match between Rollins and Nakamura was subsequently scheduled for Fastlane.